jeetsukumaran/fuzzysnake/README.rst

 Demonstration
 -------------

-You can see a demonstration of the basic usage of this program here:
+You can see a demonstration this program being used here:

     https://raw.githubusercontent.com/jeetsukumaran/fuzzysnake/master/demo.gif